 There shall be a three member Self-Assessment Committee in each program offering entity of the university.
 The Dean/Chairman/ Head of the program offering entity will form the SA Committee for the entity.
 The Head and two members of the SAC shall be filled up by the appropriately qualified senior academics of the entity.
 The SAC will be formed and function for one year.
-During this one year period the SAC will conduct the self-assessment of the programs of the entity.
-In addition, the SAC will oversee the QA related activities within the program offering entity and will make sure that all the QA activities undertaken by the IQAC and applicable for the entity are being implemented properly.
-The SAC in cooperation with IQAC will work to develop the QA culture within the entity.
+During this one year period the SAC will conduct the self-assessment of the programs of the entity and prepare the improvement plan.